Exploring Token Information and Enhanced Asset Information

 Many different enhanced asset information properties can be used at one time:

-For instance take a look at the FAKEDUST enhaced information above.
-With just one JSON description a user can include: - An entire album with a custom HTML player shown with the Red Arrow - An attached digital artwork show with the Blue Arrow - Attached Digital Video artwork shown with the Orange Arrow - Categorized Enhanced Asset Information shown with the Green Arrow - Links to the attached arweave links shown with the Purple Arrow
+For instance, take a look at the FAKEDUST enhanced information above.
+With just one JSON description a user can include: - An entire album with a custom HTML player shown with the Red Arrow - An attached digital artwork show with the Blue Arrow - Attached Digital Video artwork shown with the Orange Arrow - Categorized Enhanced Asset Information shown with the Green Arrow - Links to the attached Arweave links shown with the Purple Arrow

 Keep in mind Counterparty users have been experimenting with token usage, description info, distribution techniques and project rulesets for almost 10 years now.
 There is usually an example that can help you form the token you wish to create.
 For more historical tokens check out this Historical Counterparty Token/Developer Timeline (2014-2021).